nkrajan/mongoose-auth/README.md

 ## Recipe 6: Customizing logout handler

-This is a copy of instructions from `everyauth` and applied to `mongoose-auth`:
+This is a copy of instructions from `everyauth` and applied to `mongoose-3x-auth`:

 ```javascript
 // ...